sSolsta/fancy-1.9-level-reuploader/README.md

 ## requirements

-this script requires python to run (currently only tested on version 3.8.5, if in doubt [download the latest version](https://www.python.org/) if you can) this script also depends on the following modules:
+this script requires python to run (currently only tested on version 3.8.5, definitely won't work on versions below 3.7, if in doubt [download the latest version](https://www.python.org/) if you can) this script also depends on the following modules:

 - [requests](https://docs.python-requests.org/en/master/) (`pip install requests`)